 Du Huo is a king ingredient in Du Huo Ji Sheng Tang.
 Like the name indicates, it means it has more power than other ingredients in the formula.

 In Traditional Chinese Medicine (TCM), pubescent angelica roots are plants that belong to the 'Herbs that dispel Wind and Dampness' category.
 These herbs typically help treat what's called 'bi pain' (i.e. painful obstruction) in TCM.
 This roughly corresponds to arthritic and rheumatic conditions with pain, stiffness and numbness of the bones, joints and muscles.

 Pubescent angelica roots also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like pubescent angelica roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like pubescent angelica roots tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

 The anti-inflammatory and analgesic principle from the root of Angelica pubescens was identified as osthol.1

 The root of Angelica pubescens has anti-inflammatory and analgesic constituents.2